dean0x7d/pybinding/docs/tutorial/greens.rst

 Green's function
 ================

-Green's function methods were used briefly in the :doc:`fields` section of the tutorial.
+Green's function methods were used briefly in the :doc:`fields` and :doc:`strain` sections.
 As with the eigensolvers, there is one common :class:`.Greens` interface while the underlying algorithm may be implemented in various ways.
 At this time, :func:`.kpm` is the only one that comes with the package.